Online MBA in Louisiana

 1. Louisiana State University – E.J.
 Ourso School of Business

-The Louisiana State University offers students a choice of a full-time MBA, professional MBA, and executive MBA.
-The length of the Flores MBA program is set at 22 months, 22-44 months and 17 months while the credit hours are set at 13 per semester, 6 per module (11-week modules) and 6 per module (11-week modules), for the full-time MBA, professional MBA and executive MBA programs respectively.
-The full-time MBA program has 52 credit hours and has a cohort-based study model where students are assigned to groups that have 20-25 people who take classes together around the campus.
+Louisiana State University, accredited by SACS, offers students a choice of a Full-time MBA, a Professional MBA, and an Executive MBA through its AACSB accredited LSU E.J.
+Ourso College of Business.
+The Flores Full-time MBA program is 22 months, the Professional MBA is 22-44 months, and the Executive MBA program is 17 months.
+The full-time MBA program comprises 52 credit hours and has a cohort-based study model wherein students are assigned to groups of 20-25 people who proceed through the coursework together.
 Students also get to choose specific concentrations in a full-time MBA.
-Professional and executive MBA programs also have a cohort-based structure, only the subject area has a broader management focus.
-The LSU has been accredited by the SACS (Southern Association of Colleges and Schools).
-The LSU E.J.
-Ourso College of Business has earned accreditation from the AACSB
+The professional and executive MBA programs also operate on a cohort-based structure, but the subject area has a broader management focus rather than concentrations.

 2. Louisiana Tech University – College of Business

-The Louisiana Tech University MBA program is an interdisciplinary degree program which targets administration, curation, and organization of information, solving business problems with strategic interdisciplinary approaches.
+SACS-accredited Louisiana Tech University MBA program is an interdisciplinary degree program which targets administration, curation, and organization of information, solving business problems with strategic interdisciplinary approaches.
 The MBA program also highlights global issues and ethical concerns in the course study.
-The MBA program offered by the Louisiana Tech University does not necessitate any concentration in particular, although students who wish to pursue concentration specialization have the choice of innovation, telecommunications, accounting, finance and information assurance.
-The general MBA curriculum has 30 credit hours of core courses, of which 6 credit hours corresponds to elective courses.
-The executive MBA program is geared at working professionals who are looking to secure a management degree while working.
-Students who do not have a prior experience in business can take the foundation course of 12 hours.
-The Louisiana Tech University has earned an accreditation from the Southern Association of Colleges and Schools, Commission on Colleges (SACS/CC).
+The MBA program offered by Louisiana Tech offers concentration specializations of innovation, telecommunications, accounting, finance, and information assurance.
+The general MBA curriculum has 30 credit hours of core courses, six of which are electives.
+The executive MBA program is geared at working professionals who are looking to pursue a management degree while working.
+Students who do not have prior experience in business can take a 12-hour foundation course.

 3. Loyola University New Orleans – College of Business

-The Loyola University New Orleans offers two MBA programs, a fast-track full-time MBA,and professional part-time MBA program.
-The Fast-track program is suited for undergraduates and business students while the Professional MBA is suited for experienced working professionals.
-The Fast-track program is a one-year program which includes three electives related to general management.
-The Professional degree is a 2+ year program where students can pick elective courses related to their choice of specialization.
-The programs offer specialization tracks in conjunction to the core curriculum to enhance the student’s knowledge in particular fields.
-The specialization tracks include operations, finance, marketing and entrepreneurship, and include a capstone project of 3 credit hours and electives of 9 credit hours.
-Students also get to partake in immersion weeks (single credit courses), where they interact with other MBA students, executives and staff.
-The Loyola University New Orleans has been accredited by the Southern Association of Colleges and Schools, Commission on Colleges.
+SACS accredited Loyola University New Orleans offers two MBA programs, a full-time Fast-Track MBA and a part-time Professional MBA program.
+The Fast-Track program is best for undergraduates and business students while the Professional MBA is best for experienced working professionals.
+The Fast-Track program is a one-year program that includes three electives related to general management.
+The Professional MBA degree is a two-year program with a choice of specialization.
+Both programs offer specializations/concentrations.
+The specialization tracks include Operations, Finance, and Marketing and Entrepreneurship, and include a capstone project of three credit hours and electives of nine credit hours.
+Students can also participate in immersion weeks (single credit courses), interacting with other MBA students, executives, and staff.

 4. McNeese State University – College of Business

-The McNeese State University offers an AACSB-accredited MBA degree.
-The MBA program is predominantly related to practical decision-making and problem-solving as opposed to mere theoretical content.
-The program is mainly offered through evening classes, so students who are working can easily accommodate it into their schedule.
-The MBA program’s core curriculum includes just 11 classes, allowing students to complete the degree in 4 semesters by studying 3 courses each semester.
-The MBA program is open for business majors and students with majors in non-business fields such as nursing, engineering, psychology and computer science, among others.
-The MBA program includes core courses of 24 credit hours and 9 hours of electives.
-Students are expected to complete a minimum of 9 hours of foundation course before the core curriculum courses begin.
-The average class strength for the program is 22 students.
-The McNeese State University has also garnered SACS/CC accreditation.
+McNeese State University, accredited by SACS, offers an AACSB-accredited MBA degree.
+The MBA program focuses on practical decision-making and problem-solving as opposed to theoretical content, making it directly applicable to students’ careers.
+The program is mainly offered through evening classes, making it ideal for working students.
+The MBA program’s core curriculum includes just 11 classes, allowing students to complete the degree in four semesters if they take three courses each semester.
+The MBA program is open to both business majors and non-business majors.
+The MBA program includes core courses of 24 credit hours and nine hours of electives.
+Students are expected to complete a minimum of nine hours of foundation courses before the core curriculum courses begin.
+The average class size in the program is 22 students.

 5. Nicholls State University – College of Business Administration